Moist one-bowl banana cake topped with rich cream cheese frosting. Great recipe for using ripe bananas!

 - Nuts: Feel free to leave the nuts off if you don’t like them, but I think the crunch from the nuts adds something to the cake.

-- You can add a little cinnamon to the frosting (about 1/2 teaspoon to 1 teaspoon) for a yummy twist.
+- Cinnamon frosting: You can also add a little cinnamon to the frosting (about 1/2 teaspoon to 1 teaspoon) for a yummy twist.

 More ways to use bananas!